burtonageo/cargo-bundle/Readme.md

                         will use the `description` value from your `Cargo.toml` file.
  * `long_description`: [OPTIONAL] A longer, multi-line description of the application.

+### Linux-specific settings

+These settings are used only when bundling Linux compatible packages (currently `deb` only).

+* `linux_mime_types`: A list of strings which represent mime types.
+If present, these are assigned to the `MimeType` field of the .desktop file.

 ### Debian-specific settings

 These settings are used only when bundling `deb` packages.